By Ashok Prasad, Founder, Niyyam

 | Efficiency | High | Low |

-When Should You NOT Use the 3-Fund Strategy?
+When Should You NOT Use a 3-Fund Portfolio?

 Impact on Long-Term Wealth